Tempranillo

 How Much Should You Spend?

 There is a wide range of quality in Tempranillo wine.
-On the cheap, if you walk into a supermarket in Spain there are plastic jugs of “vino tinto” for a few Euro.
-That being said, top-level Tempranillo wines sell for several hundred dollars a bottle and age for decades.
+On the cheap, if you walk into a supermarket in Spain, there are plastic jugs of “vino tinto” that cost only a few Euros.
+That said, top-level versions sell for several hundred dollars a bottle and age for decades.

 Distribution of Tempranillo vineyards around the world - Infographic Chart by Wine Folly